 My name is Shauna Lee.
 My husband, Javier, and I live with three very quirky canines in beautiful Tampa, Florida.
 Together we own Tampa Pet Sitters, a pet care company, The Pup Scholar, and a small tech consulting company.
 Javier is also the VP of Client Services for a local Data Center.
 And I am a self-labeled “Crazy Dog Lady.”

-To elaborate, I am a Dog Trainer, Canine Behavior Counselor, aspiring scientist (grad student in progress), researcher, and canine care & culture writer.
-My academic career & research covers an eclectic range of scientific interests within the domains of Biology & Psychology.
-Of both humans and canines, of course.
+To elaborate, I am a Dog Trainer, Canine Behavior Counselor, aspiring scientist, researcher, and canine care & culture writer.
+My academic & research goals cover an eclectic range of scientific interests within the fields of Biology & Psychology.
+Both humans and canines, of course.
 You’ll have no trouble finding that reflected in my writing.

 I also enjoy researching, writing, and teaching about the incredible phenomenon of the Human-Canine bond.
 In particular, the emotional & behavioral aspects of that bond, as well as how we communicate with each other.
 Sometimes I think everything I do is driven by the massive soft-spot in my heart for dogs struggling to deal with intense fear, anxiety, or stress.
 Whether that’s PTSD related due to a traumatic event or past situation, or a personality trait they’ve had since birth, I am a sucker for a dog in need.